Anglo-Saxons at Sources of Russian Power

 According to the Genographic Project, the Russians are genetically close to the inhabitants of England, Denmark, and Germany (BELAKOV SERGEY, 2016: 407).

 The migration process led to a radical restructuring of the resettlement system.
-The former small settlements, confined to floodplain meadows, are mostly abandoned.
+The former small dwelling sites, confined to floodplain meadows, are mostly abandoned.
 Settlements of larger sizes, which had already gravitated to areas with the most fertile soils, were gaining spread.
 The leading role in the economy of the population is now played by agriculture.
-Moreover, the materials of archeology give grounds to talk about the development of arable farming with the possible specialization of individual settlements on livestock, hunting, and fishing.
+Moreover, the materials of archeology give grounds to talk about the development of arable farming with the possible specialization of individual dwelling sites on livestock, hunting, and fishing.
 Significantly, the population increases (SEDOV V.V.
 2002: 390).

 Mari ar "conscience" – OE. ār "honor, dignity, glory, respect, mercy, happiness";